 I recall the very first time I programmed a computer very, very vividly.
 It was one of those moments that totally changed the direction of my life from that moment on.
 Even though the effects of it took several years to take hold, this was the moment it all changed for me:

 I was about 13 years old, 2nd year of high school at Liberton High School, in Edinburgh, Scotland.
-My math teacher mentioned to the 'math club' that they would have a computer there so they could use it at the end of school that day.
+My math teacher mentioned that the 'math club' that they would have a computer there so they could use it at the end of school that day.
 This sounded quite intriguing to me, so I became a member of the math club for a day.
 This machine, rolled in on a cart, had a single line display of those old red single-letter-per-vacuum tube type displays.
 If I find the right name for it, I'll correct myself.
 It took punch cards and it had a simple BASIC like language.
 We had to program it using punch cards!
 The very first program I ever wrote was the all-too-standard "Hello" program.
 I thought that this was just THE most awesome thing I had ever seen in my entire, short, life!
 Never went back to math class since.
 It was many, many months until I next had the chance to use a computer.
-When I was about half way through my third year of high school, my teacher let me in on a secret: We had 3 Apple II Europlus's in the math department!
+When I was about half way through my third year of high school, my teacher let me in on a secret: We had 3 Apple II Europlus' in the math department!
 And, if I wanted, I could play with it during my own time.
-Well, I messed around with all the standard BASIC programs that were available, Lemonade being my favorite, then I tried and worked out how to make it do things from what these other programs were doing.
+Well, I messed around with all the standard BASIC programs that were available: Lemonade being my favorite.
+I then tried to work out how to make it do things from what these other programs were doing.

 I then joined the local computer club at my high school.
-These kids had Apple IIs, ZX-81's and some ZX-80s.
+These kids had Apple IIs, ZX-81s and some ZX-80s.
 Wonderful!
 I would cart my old TV set up to my school once a week so that someone else didn't have to cart theirs by bus so we could use their ZX-81.

 3) Which computers did you ever own during all those years?

-The very first computer I ever purchased was a Dragon-32.
-I kinda wanted a ZX-81 but we were at the time just beyond it, just before the Spectrum and I ended up with a Dragon-32.
-Then there was a Sinclair QL, then an Atari 520STM, then an Amiga 1200, then a 386 based PC, and so on up to the current generation.
+The very first computer I ever purchased was a Dragon 32.
+I kinda wanted a ZX-81 but we were at the time just beyond it, just before the Spectrum and I ended up with a Dragon 32.
+Then there was a Sinclair QL, then an Atari 520STM, then an Amiga 1200, then a 386-based PC, and so on up to the current generation.

 4) Let's talk about "Lemmings".
 What was your specific involvement here?
 Your tasks?

-I was hired, while working in the U.S. as a camp councilor (more details below) by Dave Jones to do the Atari ST version of Lemmings.
+I was hired, while working in the U.S. as a camp counsellor (more details below) by Dave Jones to do the Atari ST version of Lemmings.
 I had worked on Menace a couple of years prior to this, and so it seemed that I was a good choice to do the conversion.

 Mike Dailly (www.dailly.org

 ) has his version of exactly the same story on his web page.
 The VERY first time I saw Lemmings was just after I had returned from the good-ole-US of A in September 1989.
-I had just spent the summer as a lead councilor and teacher doing programming to kids between the age of 8 and 13.
-I had taken my own Atari-ST over with me.
+I had just spent the summer as a lead counsellor and teacher doing programming for kids between the age of 8 and 13.
+I had taken my own Atari ST over with me.
 This was AFTER doing Menace on the Atari ST. DMA Design was currently situated on Meadowside in Dundee.
 Dave had rented a very small office from his in-laws to use for the company.
 I came in one day, after college, and Dave sat me down and showed me this demo of a game idea they had come up with (to the best of my knowledge, it was a collaboration between Dave Jones, Mike Dailly and Gary Timmons - my recollection is a little fuzzy on this).
 Dave sat me down in front of an Amiga, told me that this was a demo he had just shown to some other people of a game idea.
 It was VERY simple.
 The Lemmings walked on the landscape and pretty much all you could do was to blow them all up.
 No climbers, blockers, builders, miners or diggers by this time.
 Just simple.
 I almost fell of my seat laughing when I first saw, and heard the infamous 5-4-3-2-1- 'oh no!' boom!.
 I was blown away by how satisfying that was!

 6) How did you team up with Psygnosis?
-And how were they to work with? tell us about that company...
+And how were they to work with?
+Tell us about that company...

 The first dealings with Psygnosis was during the Menace days.
 Of course, Dave dealt with all of that part of the dealings.
 I was still at college and had no intention of getting fully involved on the business side of things.
 Dave just did his thing.
 Got the distributor for Menace, then Bloody Money and just stayed with them.
 Psygnosis took the position of publisher.
 It wasn't until Lemmings 2 that they started to get involved in helping with the game design and production.